AliciaFalconCaro/DA-BesselApproachforContinuousMotorDetection/README.md

-# DA-Bessel Approach for Prolonged Motor Movement Detection
+# Cooperative Classification of Prolonged Movement from EEG for BCI without Feedback
-This repository contains the code used to classify a set of sub-gestures from a EEG-based continuous motor movement using the DA-Bessel approach.
+This repository contains the code used to classify a set of sub-gestures from EEG-based continuous motor movement using the approach proposed in [1].

+[1]